HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

 The preparation of the installer and the installation of macOS Big Sur is similar to macOS Catalina.
-But starting with macOS Big Sur we will use OpenCore Legacy Patcher to patch our GPU, which make it easier that Mojave/Catalina.
+But starting with macOS Big Sur we will be using OpenCore Legacy Patcher to patch our GPU, which makes the operation easier than for Mojave/Catalina.

 You will find below the steps on how to proceed.